Category Archive: News and Information

 We can help you ensure a safer work environment while also improving efficiency and productivity.
 Contact us to find out more about how to automate material handling and prevent material spills and pile-up.

-Posted by Control Concepts USA on | Comments Off on How to Prevent Bridging in Material Hoppers (aka The Ketchup Effect)
+How to Prevent Bridging in Material Hoppers (aka The Ketchup Effect)

 Have you ever struggled to get ketchup or any thick sauce out of a bottle?
-That’s the same issue that production facilities face when they try to move solids or powders through material hoppers.
-The material gets stuck, and production stops.
+That’s the same issue that production facilities face when they try to move solids or powders through bulk material hoppers.
+The bulk material gets stuck, and production stops.

 Unlike liquids, bulk solids and powders will not flow readily without intervention.
 Even some thick liquids like ketchup are notoriously difficult to handle.
-The material clings to the vessel walls, or becomes more compact – also known as bridging.
+The bulk material clings to the vessel walls, or becomes more compact – also known as bridging.

 What is bridging?

 Bridging in material hoppers refers to the phenomenon where bulk materials, such as powders, granules, or pellets form an arch-like structure over the outlet.
-It stops material from flowing freely, which leads to several production problems:
+It stops material from flowing freely, which leads to several material production problems:

-Need for manual intervention to loosen the material
+• Need for manual intervention to loosen the material

-Lower productivity and machine downtime
+• Lower productivity and machine downtime

-Inconsistent product formulas
+• Inconsistent product formulas

-Material waste from throwing away spoiled material or out-of-spec batches
+• Bulk material waste from throwing away spoiled material or out-of-spec batches

 What causes bridging in material hoppers?